tmock12/ember-phoenix-websockets/README.md

 # ember-phoenix-websockets

 ## Warning
-This project is under initial development and should not be used until versioned.
+This project is under initial development and should not be used until phoenix version 1.0.
+Phoenix v0.16.0 was released on August 5th 2015 and will be the last major release before 1.0.

 ## Installation
 `ember install ember-phoenix-websockets`